Time Crystals

 This is a quantum of Pure Process (PP): A → B, B → C, C → A. I believe it is an irreducible ontological minimum.
 It’s also the schematic for a game you might know: Rock-Paper-Scissors.

 Pure Process (PP) can be diagrammed differently by other thinkers in other contexts.
-Christians, for example, could use a similar schematic to illustrate the Trinitarian Process (TP):
+Christians, for example, could use a similar schematic to illustrate Trinitarian Process (TP):

 Karl Marx might have used the graphic to illustrate the Dialectical Process (DP):